 Some breasts need a little help.
 Here’s how you can still breastfeed your baby if you have IGT.

-Most mums make enough milk for their babies.
-But for some, their breasts don’t produce quite enough milk.
+Most mums make enough milk for their babies but some aren't able to produce enough.
 One reason can be something called insufficient glandular tissue (IGT) also known as breast hypoplasia.

 Signs that may suggest IGT